danielgreenberger/RaceCar/RosIntegration/README.md

 ROS provides easy ways to communicate between different components of the system, including a built-in Publisher-Subscriber model.

 ###### Complementary tools
-ROS comes with many built-in and other usefull tools which can be used on the platform,
+ROS comes with many built-in and other useful tools which can be used on the platform,
 including:

 - Rviz 				     - A 3D visualization tool for ROS.